-There are over 3 million blog posts published each and every day.
+There are more than 4 million blog posts published each and every day.
 That means unless you invest sufficient time in setting your brand apart from the competition, nobody is going to link to it — and your Google rankings (+ traffic) will suffer as a result.

 The concept is simple: Make your content relevant and better than anything else you can find in your niche.
 Then promote it like crazy!

 I spend a lot of time creating my content.
-But that equates to only 5 percent to 10 percent of my entire process…the remainder is the distribution of that content.
+But that equates to only 5-10 percent of my entire process…the remainder is the distribution of that content.